MicrosoftDocs/azure-stack-docs/azure-stack/hybrid/pattern-retail-footfall-detection.md

 ms.lastreviewed: 10/31/2019
 ---

-# Footfall detection solution
+# Footfall detection pattern

-This article provides an overview for implementing an AI-based footfall detection solution.
-This solution is useful for analyzing visitor traffic in retail stores.
+This pattern provides an overview for implementing an AI-based footfall detection solution, for analyzing visitor traffic in retail stores.
 The solution generates insights from real world actions, using Azure, Azure Stack, and the Custom Vision AI Dev Kit.

 ## Context and problem